jarun/buku/README.md

                            format: [title](url), 1 entry per line
                            export buku DB, if file ends with '.db' use --tag to export specific tags
+                           export templated html, if file ends with '.tmpl' using mako template language
       -i, --import file    import Firefox or Chrome bookmarks html import markdown, if file ends with '.md' import buku DB, if file ends with '.db'